ezachrisen/indigo/guide.md

 * An API server needs to quickly decide to allow or disallow an action (child rules with all required conditions)
 * A self-driving car should apply emergency braking immediately if one of the emergency braking conditions is met

-Any negative rule can be turned into a positive rule, so the ``StopFirstPositiveChild`` option would have similar use case examples.
+Any negative rule can be turned into a positive rule, so the ``StopFirstPositiveChild`` optiob has similar use case examples.

 ## SortFunc
 When the ``StopFirstNegativeChild`` or ``StopFirstPositiveChild`` options are set, the order in which rules are evaluated **may** be important.
 If you only care that a rule passed or failed, and so you take an action because of that, the order may not matter.